 Are you in need of a marketing and or communication plan for your department, unit, initiative, or event?
-The Office of Marketing and Communications can assist in the development of these plans.
-We manage all public-relations activities.
-Team members also assist in Enrollment Management, Academic and Student Affairs and Advancement with all stages of marketing communication, including planning, writing, editing, design and production as well as website updates.
+The Office of Marketing and Strategic Communications can assist you!

-Services include the creation of print publications, digital marketing and development, graphic design, video production, and social media and photography.
-The team also produces the college's annual President’s Report and many additional print and digital pieces for the President and Provost's office.
+Services include the creation of print publications, digital marketing and development, graphic design, video production, social media, videography, and photography.

 Tips for Successful Projects